MENTAL HEALTH AWARENESS

 Awareness and seeking of treatment for physical illnesses like diabetes, blood pressure, arthritis, asthma, etc. is high in the population.
 However, the same unfortunately cannot be said about mental health awareness and illnesses (like depression, anxiety, other stress-related or mood disorders, psychosis, and substance abuse).
 Such conditions are not only an ignored health aspect but also associated with myths and stigmas.

-1 in 4 people in the world will be affected by mental or neurological disorders at some point in their lives.
+1 in 8 people in the world suffer from a mental health disorders at some point in their lives.
 Around 450 million people currently suffer from such conditions, making mental disorders a leading cause of ill-health and disability worldwide.
-In India, 10-14% suffer from mental health problems, with more than 50 million people suffering from depression and anxiety disorders.
+In India, around 15% suffer from mental health problems, with more than 50 million people suffering from depression and anxiety disorders.

 The myths and stigmas